agilepro/software-craftsmanship/docs/Protocols/xml-vs-json.md

 ![](xml-vs-json-img1.png)

 This data was originally designed as XML because you can see that there is a “Pools” tag, and then inside that a set of “Pool” tags.
 XML is weak on the concept of arrays.
 You represent a set of values, you need a tag for each value, and then a tag containing them.
-You will see that both JSON and YML don’t needs these, but this example has them because the data originally was designed to be expressed in XML
+You will see that both JSON and YML don't needs these, but this example has them because the data originally was designed to be expressed in XML

 ## JSON